-For the love of all that is holy, DO NOT go onto any message boards about opiate addiction, detox, withdrawal etc. Although they are meant to be “supportive”, I believe strongly that they are a very toxic environment and will do absolutely nothing to help you.
-Internet message boards are not where you will find the facts nor are they places that welcome you with a warm embrace.
+For the love of all that is holy, DO NOT go onto any message boards about opiate addiction, detox, withdrawal etc. Although they are meant to be “supportive”, I feel strongly that they are very toxic environments and will do absolutely nothing to help you.
+Internet message boards are not where you will find facts nor are they places that will soothe your anxiety; quite the opposite.
 They are made up of packs of needy and lonely people who have nothing else to do but act like victims and scare people like you and me.
 Sounds harsh doesn’t it?
 It’s the truth.
 Sometimes I will “lurk” on a message board to see what kind of “advice” people give out and it’s appalling.
 It’s shocking that a person who has 1,500 posts on a board about opiate addiction somehow gets treated with the kind of reverence and trust that an actual clinician might get.
 Remember, regardless of how many posts a person has, for all you know they don’t know squat.
 In fact, I’d go so far as to say that the more “posts” a person has the more suspicious you should be.

 How is something like that going to help you out?
 That isn’t reality and you’re not going to die from opiate withdrawal.
 You’re going to be sick… just sick.
 You’ve been sick hundreds of times and this will be no different.
 I can tell you that I’ve personally experienced opiate withdrawal at least 5 times and it’s nowhere near as uncomfortable is a bad stomach flu recovering from surgery or breaking a bone.
 In fact, if you told me that I had a choice between wisdom tooth extraction and 3 days of opiate detox, I would take the detox in a heartbeat!
 Does it suck?
 Yes it does.
 But if you do it the right way and take steps to control the acuity and duration of your withdrawals, it’s completely bearable.

-Your health and happiness are worth it and you need to be reminding yourself of that as you prepare…Bring it!
+Your health and happiness are worth it and you need to remind yourself of that as you prepare…Bring it!